osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 Each dataset document contains the following fields:

 * "_id" - unique identifier for the dataset
+* "name" - name of dataset
 * "description" - a brief textual description of the dataset
+* "ownerId"  - owner of the dataset
 * "dataBlocks" - contains a list of "DataBlock" objects, each of which contains a time range specified by "beginTimeSeconds" / "beginTimeNanos" / "endTimeSeconds" / "endTimeNanos" and a list of PV names

 The time range and PV names specified in a "DataBlock" correspond to the domain of the "buckets" collection, and can therefore be used directly in the parameters for any of the Query Service time-series and metadata query methods.